Issues of Concern

 Gert convincingly argued that a person cannot impartially do good for all persons at all times.
 In this way, he unintentionally promoted distributive justice.
 Nevertheless, it is essentially unheard of to find a member of the Great Conversation, a statute of law, or an ethical code pertaining to the practice of medicine that argues that distributive justice dominates beneficence as a rule.
 Instead, the beneficence-justice dilemma is discussed only in the context of emergencies.

 Unfortunately, Gert did not define how to carry out duty practically when there are opposing forces, specifically, a duty to the patient, to the nurse, to one's colleagues, to one's administrator, to one's medical student, and to one's risk manager.
 Codes of medical ethics indicate that the physician's duty to the patient supersedes the physician's duties to all others.
 Gert agreed that healthcare organization administrators should optimize physicians' time spent for beneficence while still meeting expectations of patients and policy requirements by using mid-level providers and/or assistants to, for example, reduce physician time spent on tasks not required for a physician to accomplish, such as patient education, data gathering, correspondence, procedure organization, and other logistics.

 Proposed Hierarchy of Beneficence, Autonomy, Non-Maleficence, and Justice

-- Proceed to do what it is that you believe is good for the patient assuming that the patient agrees there is not a better option (beneficence and respect for autonomy).
+- Proceed to do what you believe good for the patient, assuming that the patient agrees there is not a better option (beneficence and respect for autonomy).

 - If the patient does not agree that your plan is the best option, then stop (respect for autonomy).